 It is recommended to come with a beer or any other beverage you want to

-drink while resting on the oboe …
+drink while resting on the tubing …

-When you finish the cruise, get out of the river and walk a bit on foot to
+When you finish the cruise, you get out of the river and walk a bit on foot to

 where we took the oboe.